 Cost of Ownership

-Although there have been some low-level grousing about the styling direction taken by this third generation MINI, to us it just looks like a natural evolution of the theme.
-It's bigger, slicker and more efficient, with more of the juvenile design elements removed as the car matures.
+So this improved Cooper 3-door hatch is smarter and slicker, with more of the juvenile design elements removed as the car matures.
 So has it lost some of its cheekiness and charisma?
 Maybe.
 The MINI is no longer a car that seems to occupy its own niche.
 It's been too profitable for that and many others have muscled in as a result.

-This Cooper model more than makes up the difference with an engine that is hugely better than that of its predecessor.
-Couple that with a commensurate climb in efficiency, a sharper chassis and a welcome boost in practicality and it's hard to argue that this latest Cooper hasn't improved by an enormous degree.
-Its rivals have played a high stakes game but MINI has just laid down some aces.
+This Cooper model more than makes up the difference with an engine that's tuneful and revvy.
+Couple that with decent efficiency and a sharp chassis and it's hard to argue that this latest Cooper hasn't improved by a useful degree.
+Its rivals have played a high stakes game but MINI has just laid down some more aces.